JIYA1220/Global-GDP-Analysis/README.md

 ## Results and Visual Outputs

-Add these images to the repository under `assets/` with the exact filenames below, then they will render here.

 ### Section 01: Global Wealth and Data Integrity
 ![Section 01 - Global Wealth and Data Integrity](assets/section-01.png)